lexajukov/CodeConversations/src/Opensoft/Bundle/CodeConversationBundle/Resources/doc/about.md

 Add a symlink in your local web directory to the public directory of CodeConversations

 	$  cd /var/www
-	$  sudo ln -s /path/to/CodeConversations/public codeconversations
+	$  sudo ln -s /path/to/CodeConversations/web codeconversations

 At this point, the code should be live.
-Verify this by visiting http://localhost/codeconversations in the browser to ensure that you get a login prompt.
+Verify this by visiting `http://localhost/codeconversations` in the browser to ensure that you get a login prompt.

 Up until this point, there are no projects being tracked by CodeConversations, let's fix that:

 	$  ./app/console opensoft:code:add-project MyProject http://path/to/MyProject.git

-The `opensoft:code:add-project` command will set up CodeConversations to allow it to listen to this git repository and provide functionality for tracking MyProject.
+The `opensoft:code:add-project` command will set up Code Conversations to allow it to listen to this git repository and provide functionality for tracking MyProject.
 Any number of projects can be added.
-CodeConversations also will need to set up synchronization for existing projects.
+Code Conversations also will need to set up synchronization for existing projects.
 This will allow it to track changes to this repository over time.

 Presently, synchronization is done with a single crontab entry:

      * * * * * /path/to/CodeConversations/app/console opensoft:code:sync

-This will allow CodeConversations to attempt to synchronize with this all projects it knows about once every minute.
+This will allow Code Conversations to attempt to synchronize with this all projects it knows about once every minute.
 This will allow it to track commits and branches as they are added to the project.

 Usage